parsany/parsany/README.md

 </a>

-Hi 👋. **Parsa Ny**, a software engineer, computer science bachelor, AI engineer. currently shipping software (contact enquiry made on telegram or whatsapp) at lightspeed performance ⚡️
+Hi 👋. **Parsa Ny**, a software engineer, AI engineer and a computer science graduate. currently shipping software at lightspeed performance ⚡️ contact enquiry made on telegram or whatsapp.